Frequently Asked Questions

 Introduction

-The Northern Mariana Islands (CNMI), as part of the North American Numbering Plan (NANP), shares the country code +1 with the United States, Canada, and several Caribbean nations.
-This system, established in the 1940s, simplifies dialing and facilitates direct international calls within the NANP region.
-The NANP itself has undergone significant evolution, including the introduction of interchangeable area codes in 1995 and the increasing prevalence of overlay plans, both of which contribute to the efficient management of numbering resources.
-You should be aware of these historical developments as they influence current numbering practices.
-The CNMI exclusively uses area code 670, a crucial detail for validating and processing phone numbers originating from this region.
+Area code 670 serves the Northern Mariana Islands (CNMI) as part of the North American Numbering Plan (NANP).
+The CNMI shares country code +1 with the United States, Canada, and several Caribbean nations.
+The NANP system, established in the 1940s, simplifies dialing and enables direct international calls within the region.
+The plan introduced interchangeable area codes in 1995 and increasingly uses overlay plans to manage numbering resources efficiently.

-Understanding the structure of CNMI phone numbers is fundamental to processing them correctly.
-Let's break down the components:
+Understanding the structure of area code 670 phone numbers is fundamental to processing Northern Mariana Islands numbers correctly.

 Core Number Components

-A complete CNMI phone number consists of the following elements:
+A complete CNMI phone number consists of these elements:

-You might encounter CNMI phone numbers in various formats:
+You will encounter Northern Mariana Islands (area code 670) phone numbers in various formats:

-Your application should be able to handle these variations seamlessly.
+Your application must handle these variations seamlessly.
+Here's a format normalization function:

-Validating CNMI phone numbers ensures data integrity and prevents errors.
-Here's a robust Python example:
+Validate Northern Mariana Islands phone numbers to ensure data integrity and prevent errors.
+Here's a robust Python validation example for 670 area code numbers:

-This improved validation function handles various formats, checks for valid exchange code ranges (2-9), and excludes reserved N11 combinations.
-Consider adding further checks based on specific application requirements.
-For example, you might want to verify that the subscriber number doesn't fall within a reserved range.
+This validation function handles various formats, checks for valid exchange code ranges (2–9), and excludes reserved N11 combinations.
+Add further checks based on your requirements, such as carrier-specific validation or blacklist checking.

-Handling emergency calls requires special consideration.
-The CNMI uses Enhanced 911 (E911), which provides location information to emergency responders.
-This is particularly important given that the FCC mandates the provision of dispatchable location information with 911 calls, including details like building, floor, and room number where technically feasible.
+Handle emergency calls in the Northern Mariana Islands with special consideration.
+Area code 670 uses Enhanced 911 (E911), which provides location information to emergency responders.
+The FCC mandates dispatchable location information with 911 calls – including building, floor, and room number where technically feasible (as required by RAY BAUM's Act, implemented August 2019, with compliance deadlines January 6, 2021, for fixed devices and January 6, 2022, for non-fixed devices).

-This example demonstrates how to prioritize emergency calls, route them to the appropriate Public Safety Answering Point (PSAP), and collect crucial location data.
-Remember to implement appropriate error handling for location retrieval failures.
-You might want to consider fallback mechanisms, such as prompting the user for their location if automatic retrieval fails.
-Additionally, ensure your implementation complies with Kari's Law, which mandates direct 911 dialing without prefixes and requires notification to a central location within the facility upon a 911 call.
+This example prioritizes emergency calls, routes them to the appropriate Public Safety Answering Point (PSAP), and collects crucial location data.
+Implement error handling for location retrieval failures with fallback mechanisms, such as prompting users for their location if automatic retrieval fails.
+Ensure your implementation complies with Kari's Law (implemented August 2019, effective February 16, 2020), which mandates direct 911 dialing without prefixes and requires notification to a central location within the facility upon a 911 call (FCC MLTS 911 Requirements).

 Number Allocation Rules